-When it comes to kids, people don’t think about happiness enough these days.
+When it comes to kids, people just don’t think about happiness enough these days.
 They think about success.
 They think in comparisons.
 They think about milestones, graduations and shiny trophies.
+(The ones they earned, of course.
+Because, you know, not everyone deserves a trophy these days).

 They think about things like redshirting a potential Kindergartener–not so that he will be happy, but so that he will have an advantage on the playing field or in the classroom.